Behçet's disease: Eyes

 Inflammatory eye disease can develop early in the disease course and lead to permanent vision loss in 20 percent of cases.
 Ocular involvement can be in the form of posterior uveitis, anterior uveitis, or retinal vasculitis.
 Anterior uveitis presents with painful eyes, conjuctival redness, hypopyon, and decreased visual acuity, while posterior uveitis presents with painless decreased visual acuity and visual field floaters.
 A rare form of ocular (eye) involvement in this syndrome is retinal vasculitis which presents with painless decrease of vision with the possibility of floaters or visual field defects.

 Optic nerve involvement in Behçet's disease is rare, typically presenting as progressive optic atrophy and visual loss.
 However, cases of acute optic neuropathy (specifically anterior ischemic optic neuropathy) have also been reported to occur.
 Optic nerve atrophy has been identified as the most common cause of visual impairment.
 Behçet's disease may result in primary or secondary optic nerve involvement.
 Papilledema as a result of dural sinus thrombosis and atrophy resulting from retinal disease, have been characterized as secondary causes of optic nerve atrophy in Behçet's disease.

 Signs and symptoms of acute optic neuropathy include painless loss of vision which may affect either one or both eyes, reduced visual acuity, reduced color vision, relative afferent pupillary defect, central scotoma, swollen optic disc, macular edema, or retrobulbar pain.
 When these symptoms occur with concurrent mucocutaneous ulcerations, they raise suspicion of acute optic neuropathy in Behçet's Disease.
 Progressive optic atrophy may result in decreased visual acuity or color vision.
 Intracranial hypertension with papilledema may be present.

 Episcleritis may occur, which causes eye redness and mild pain, without a significant impact on vision.

 Bowels

-Gastrointestinal (GI) manifestations include abdominal pain, nausea, and diarrhea with or without blood, and they often involve the ileocecal valve.
+Gastrointestinal (GI) manifestations include abdominal pain, nausea, and diarrhea with or without blood, and they often involve the terminal ileum and ileocecal valve.
 Some patients with BD experience abdominal tenderness, bloating, and general abdominal discomfort.
 When mild this can resemble irritable bowel syndrome; more severe cases bear similarities to inflammatory bowel diseases such as ulcerative colitis or Crohn's.
+Behçet's disease causes ulcers in the terminal ileum and ileocecal valve.
+The ulcers may be aphthous or have a classic punched out appearance with undermining.
+Linear and fissuring ulcers up to 5 cm may be present.
+Biopsies show vasculitis (phlebitis or venulitis) with a neutrophilic inflammatory infiltrate.
+Involvement of the oesophagus, stomach and large intestine is rare.

 Lungs

 Lung involvement is typically in the form of hemoptysis, pleuritis, cough, or fever, and in severe cases can be life-threatening if the outlet pulmonary artery develops an aneurysm which ruptures causing severe vascular collapse and death from bleeding in the lungs.
-Nodules, consolidations, cavities and ground glass lesions are common in patients with pulmonary involvement.
 Pulmonary artery thrombosis may occur.